luiswirth/bsc-thesis/src/matter.typ

   fn eval(&self, geometry: &SimplexGeometry) -> ElMat;
 }
 ```
-The `eval` method provies us with the element matrix on a
+The `eval` method provides us with the element matrix on a
 cell, given it's geometry.
 But we also need to know the exterior grade
 of the Whitney forms that correspond to the rows and columns.
 This information will be used by the assembly routine.